syncfusion-content/ej2-pivotview-docs/ej2-javascript/pivotview/how-to/add-custom-aggregation-type-in-menu.md

 ---
 layout: post
-title: Add a custom aggregation type to the menu in ##Platform_Name## Pivotview control | Syncfusion
+title: Add custom aggregation type to the menu in ##Platform_Name## Pivotview control | Syncfusion
-description: Learn here all about how to add a custom aggregation type to the menu in Syncfusion ##Platform_Name## Pivotview control of Syncfusion Essential JS 2 and more.
+description: Learn here all about how to add custom aggregation type to the menu in Syncfusion ##Platform_Name## Pivotview control of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
-control: Add a custom aggregation type to the menu
+control: Add custom aggregation type to the menu
 publishingplatform: ##Platform_Name##
 documentation: ug
 domainurl: ##DomainURL##